-c.
+- c.
 The auditor should at all times be alert to any matters that may affect the Government's prudent and efficient management of its procurement program.
-When the auditor becomes aware of the need for improved Government practices, the appropriate office should be advised and, to the maximum extent feasible, the corrective measures should be recommended in the audit report.
+When the auditor becomes aware of the need for improved practices, the appropriate office should be advised and, to the maximum extent feasible, the corrective measures should be recommended in the audit report. - d.

-d.
 In performing normal auditing procedures in connection with an examination, auditors should be alert for indications of excessive contract prices or profits and for evidence of overcharges or inadequate compensation to the Government.
 If the auditor finds an indication of such a condition, he or she should discuss it with the supervisor to decide whether further evaluation is warranted and whether the condition is properly reportable as one involving:

-(1) suspected fraud or other similar irregularities (4-700);

-- (2) defective pricing (14-100); or - (3) solicitation of a voluntary refund (4-800).
+- (1) suspected fraud or other similar irregularities (4-700); - (2) truth in negotiations concerns (14-100); or - (3) solicitation of a voluntary refund (4-800).

 Guidance for determining which of the above reporting procedures should be used is contained in the referenced paragraphs.
-If the condition is not reportable under the foregoing guidance, a report stating the pertinent facts should nevertheless be submitted to Headquarters, DCAA, Attention: Deputy Assistant Director, Operations.

-e.
-FAR 15.408(b) prescribes the insertion of a "defective pricing" clause (FAR 52.215-10) which accords the Government a contractual basis for reducing the contract price under certain conditions.
+- e.
+FAR 15.408(b) prescribes the insertion of a clause (FAR 52.215-10) which accords the Government a contractual basis for reducing the contract price for defective certified cost or pricing data.
 When, after contract execution, it is learned that the contract price was negotiated on the basis of certified cost or pricing data furnished by the contractor that was incomplete, inaccurate or not current, the contracting officer may reduce the contract price.
-Guidance concerning the auditor's role in this area is stated in Chapter 14.
+Guidance concerning the auditor's role in this area is stated in Chapter 14. - f.

-f.
 FAR 52.230-2 prescribes the insertion into contracts and subcontracts of a "cost accounting standards" clause which requires certain contractors or subcontractors to disclose in writing their cost accounting practices, to follow the disclosed practices consistently, to comply with duly promulgated cost accounting standards, and to agree to contract price adjustment for any increased cost to the Government as a result of the contractor's failure to comply with applicable cost accounting standards.
-Guidance concerning the auditor's role with respect to cost accounting standards is stated in Chapter 8.

-g.
-FAR 16.102(c) provides that the cost-plus-a-percentage-of-cost system of contracting shall not be used by the Government for any prime contract; or allowed to be used in any chain of cost or redeterminable subcontracts, unbroken by a firm-fixed-price subcontract.
+Guidance concerning the auditor's role with respect to cost accounting standards is stated in Chapter 8. - g.
+FAR 16.102(c) provides that the cost-plus-a-percentage-of-cost system of contracting shall not be used by the Government for any prime contract; or allowed to be used in any subcontracts.
 If such a contract or subcontract is encountered, the entire cost, including the amount representing the percentage added, will be disapproved under cost-type contracts and recommended for nonacceptance under fixed-price redeterminable contracts.